- 2 Bedrooms

 I'm unable to use my Marriott Oceanwatch ocean front villa next month so I'm renting this ocean front villa for a much lower price!
 (Other villas at this Marriott are ocean view or garden view which are not ocean front.)
 Marriott's OceanWatch Villas are located at Grande Dunes near Myrtle Beach.
 This is for the week of Friday June 2 to Friday June 9 (this is checkout day).

-I have successfully rented numerous times conveniently and problem complimentary.
+I have successfully rented multiple times conveniently and problem complimentary.
 Once you book, I will then send you a Marriott confirmation with your name added (feel complimentary to call Marriott to confirm you are on the confirmation).

 About the Area